edsu/inkdroid.org/_posts/2016-10-15-followers.md

 <br>

-If you watch the time tick by you can see in the exact minute of 10:21 Hillary is saying this:
+If you watch the time tick by you can see in the exact minute of 10:21 PM Hillary is saying this:

 >  I want a Supreme Court that will stick with Roe v.
 Wade and a woman’s right
 >  to choose, and I want a Supreme Court that will stick with marriage equality.